Table of Contents

 Enums

 Generating the enum converter at compile-time allows the enum to be analyzed, and specific optimizations to be made regarding different values and names.
-The generated converter especially excels at small enums that start from 0 without any gaps, and have only ASCII characters in their name.
-More esoteric configurations such as emojis as display names are supported as well.
+The generated converter especially excels at parsing numeric values from small enums that start from 0 without any gaps, or names that are ASCII-only.
+More complex configurations such as flags and non-ASCII display names are supported as well.

 Parsing